 While conversations are the foundation of professional B2B selling, complex and important information must be supported by content.
 Content improves conversations that must be shared with other stakeholders.
 Examples include: explaining and proving the cost of current state business problems (why change), customer education elements (or unlearning as CEB calls it), explaining and proving value.

 But using content to sell is a new sales competency.
-Sales content strategy must also define the training and support requirements to enable sales reps to execute effectively.
+Sales information and content strategy must also define the training and support requirements to enable sales reps to execute effectively.

-Sales people aren’t getting the content they need
+Sales people aren’t getting the information and content they need

 This isn’t just an issue of “findability.”
-This is about content that’s required but not available when it’s needed.
-It’s also about existing content that doesn’t adequately meet the selling task.
+This is about information and content that’s required but not available when it’s needed.
+It’s also about existing information that doesn’t adequately meet the selling task.

 This research from CSO Insights is among many that highlight important content areas that need improvement.
 We often find sales organizations aren’t fully aware of their needs until they occur.
 In this list are the top categories of content reps report need improvement.